 - 1. Work-life balance and organizational culture; - 2.
-Gender distribution and gender balance in leadership and decision making in SWPS University; - 3.
-Gender balance in recruitment and career development; - 4.
+Gender distribution in SWPS University and gender balance in leadership and decision-making; - 3.
+Gender equality in recruitment and career development; - 4.
+Integrating a gender dimension into research and teaching content; - 5.
 Measures to prevent gender-based violence, including sexual harassment.